tillitis/tkey-verification/doc/implementation-notes.md

 - Initialises its assets using `NewAppBins()` and `NewVendorKeys()`.

-- Connects to a vendor TKey, loads the current vendor signing device app.
+- Connects to a vendor TKey, loads the built-in vendor signing device app indicated by the configuration in `vendorapphash`.

 - Sets up a HTTPS server exposing a simple API through "net/rpc".
 The RPC commands are in `api.go`.